John3/awesome-torque3d/README.md

 - IndieDB: [T3D](http://www.indiedb.com/engines/torque-3d) - [TGEA](http://www.indiedb.com/engines/torque-game-engine-advanced) - [TGE](http://www.indiedb.com/engines/torque-game-engine)
 - [GratiPay](https://gratipay.com/torque3d/)
 - [Indie Teamup](http://www.indieteamup.com/) Is where you go to discover indie devs and teams.
 You can easily collaborate with each other to take your ideas from paper to production.
+- [Streamtip](https://streamtip.com/) Streamtip provides you with a personalized, simplified tipping page that allows you to display a short message to your supporters.

 ## Shaders
 - [Shader Pack Vol 1](http://www.liman3d.com/shaderpackvol1_overview.html)